118 Effective Dyslexia Teaching Strategies - Forbrain

 • Concrete materials such as letter tiles, cubes, sound walls, and word walls.

-I use phonics cue cards (also called phonogram cards) that show the sound, images associated with the sound, and a picture of the mouth in the position it appears when making the sound.
+For example, phonics cue cards (also called phonogram cards) can be used to show the sound, images associated with the sound, and a picture of the mouth in the position it appears when making the sound.
 These help students understand how to articulate a sound and develop their phonological awareness skills to facilitate their reading and spelling abilities.

 Provide Frequent Opportunities for Practice